dentarg/auth0-blog/_posts/2017-05-10-load-balancing-nodejs-applications-with-nginx-and-docker.markdown

 }).listen(8080);
 ```

-Everything that this NodeJS script does is to answer HTTP requests to `http://localhost:8080` with and HTML tag that contains a message defined in the `MESSAGE` environment variable.
+Everything that this Node.js script does is to answer HTTP requests to `http://localhost:8080` with and HTML tag that contains a message defined in the `MESSAGE` environment variable.
 To better understand how this works, we can run the following commands:

 ```bash
 export MESSAGE=Howdy!